JERICHO COMMUNITY ASSOCIATION

 For the past 20 years the JCA has been working towards establishing a new community centre on the vacant canalside site.

-For this purpose, we have joined forces with three other other local organizations to form the Jericho Wharf Trust.
-They are St. Barnabas Church, the Jericho Living Heritage Trust, and the Jericho Community Boatyard.
+For this purpose, we have joined forces with two other other local organizations to form the Jericho Wharf Trust.
+They are the Jericho Living Heritage Trust, and the Jericho Community Boatyard.
+The Trust also works closely with St. Barnabas Church

 For the latest information on this project, please visit the Jericho Wharf website